SavageShrimp/BootRAG/README.md

 It can accept a query and generate a response which is displayed in it's own response div, although the developer recently broke the code and now the response divs overwrite each other.

+Feel free to contribute but not with code.
+Please submit prompts along with the model you used to generate the code.
+The code doesn't have to be generated perfectly, I will make small fixes or adapt the prompt for the models I use.